 The Christmas Box Angel Statue was introduced to the world in the book The Christmas Box, a worldwide bestseller and hit television movie by author Richard Paul Evans.
 In the book, a woman mourns the loss of her child at the base of an angel monument.
 Though the story is mostly fiction, the angel monument once existed but is speculated to have been destroyed.
 The new angel statue was commissioned by Richard Paul Evans, in response to reports that grieving parents were seeking out the angel as a place to grieve and heal.
-The monument was dedicated on December 6, 1994 -corresponding with the date of the child’s death in The Christmas Box
+The monument was dedicated on December 6, 1994 -corresponding with the date of the child’s death in The Christmas Box.

+At the request of Sexton Paul Byron and Salt Lake City Mayor Deedee Corradini, Salt Lake City donated the land on which the monument stands.
+The sculpture is the creation of a father and son from Salt Lake City, Utah, Ortho and Jared Fairbanks, and modeled according to the description in Evans’ book.
+The face of the angel is that of Evans’ second daughter, Allyson-Danica.
+If you look closely you can find on the angel’s right wing (west) the word “hope.”
 Flowers, sent from around the world, adorn the base of the monument year round, accompanying notes left by parents for their “little angels.”
 On December 6th of each year (7 p.m.
 MST) a candlelight healing ceremony is held at the base of the Christmas Box Angel monument.
 After a few remarks, a moment of silence, and the lullaby of a children’s choir, the attendees are invited to leave a white flower at the base of the angel statue.
 The public is welcome.
-For a printable copy of the map, click on the image below:

-Angel Statues in Places Throughout the World
+Angel Statues Throughout the World

 Frequently Asked Questions Regarding Erecting an Angel in Your Area